Two injured in Indian LoC violation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Friday summoned a senior Indian diplomat to protest ceasefire violations by the Indian occupation forces along the Line of Control (LoC) injuring two innocent civilians.
+ISLAMABAD: Pakistan on Friday summoned a senior Indian diplomat to protest ceasefire violations by the Indian occupation forces along the Line of Control (LoC), injuring two innocent civilians.

 The Indian occupation forces along the LoC and the Working Boundary (WB) have been continuously targeting civilian populated areas with artillery fire, heavy-caliber mortars and automatic weapons.
 This year, India has committed 2,340 ceasefire violations to date, resulting in 18 Shahadats and serious injuries to 187 innocent civilians.